vartikabisariya/exerPythCombineFiles/README.md

 ## Background on file types

-You may come across a number of different file types.
+You may come across a number of different file types for saving and exchanging information.
 Read through the information about different file types that are commonly used for exchanging data.

 ### CSV:
 * https://frictionlessdata.io/docs/csv/